-- Another new addition coming any day now from the folks at Meet n’ Cheese is Borti Pasta & Wine offering up pasta favorites along with fried calamari and carafes of wine to wash it all down.
+- Another new addition from the folks at Meet n’ Cheese is Borti Pasta & Wine offering up pasta favorites along with fried calamari and carafes of wine to wash it all down.

 - USBS is the new burger offering with beef, veggie and fried chicken burgers served on a house made potato bun.
 And then there are the sauces such as the intriguing “priority sauce” (guess what that might be!).
 Find unusual varieties of fries like the Cuban tariff tossed in sazon completa with garlic lime mayo and the Caribbean tariff, fries in jerk spice with spicy mustard.

 - Manjay – In its first Miami location, Manjay is a new approach to traditional Caribbean cuisine with no compromise to its bold and robust flavors.
 The jerk chicken is the one to get along with the vegetable roti.
 New menu additions include Toofay — Haitian slow cooked savory vegetables with plantain chips and one I’m dying to get — fried jerk chicken on potato bun with red onion and herb alioli.